Xyntopia/pydoxtools/README.md

 [Documentation](https://pydoxtools.xyntopia.com)

+*If you have any problems or questions, please create a github [issue](https://github.com/Xyntopia/pydoxtools/issues).
+So that other poeple who might want to use it can see the potential solution!*

+## Summary

-Pydoxtools is a library that provides a sophisticated interface for reading and writing documents, designed to work with AI models such as GPT, Alpaca, and Huggingface.
-It offers functionalities such as:
+Pydoxtools is a library that provides a sophisticated interface for reading and writing documents, designed to work with AI models such as GPT, LLama2, and a variety of models on Huggingface.
+It offers functionalities such as:b

 - Pipeline management
 - Integration with AI (LLMs and more) models
 - low-resource (PDF) table extraction without configuration and expensive layout detection algorithms!
+- Knowledge base extraction as a one-liner
 - Document analysis and question-answering
 - Support for most of todays document formats
 - Vector index Creation